1. The basis for selecting courses

 Before submission of the Course Selection Form

-- A mid-year report showing Year 10 achievement will be posted home in Summer term.
+- Pathway week for Year 10 students will be held in Autumn term.

-- A Course Selection Information Evening for parents and students will be held in Autumn term.
+- House Head meetings will be held in Autumn term.

-- Students should conduct individual research using the Careers Adviser’s office, Careers Expos, university and TAFE open days and websites.
+- Students should conduct individual research using the Academic and Pathways advisor office, Careers Expos, university and TAFE open days and websites.

 After submission of the Course Selection Form